ibm-cloud-docs/databases-for-postgresql/index.md

 You can create a {{site.data.keyword.databases-for-postgresql}} service from the {{site.data.keyword.cloud_notm}} catalog.

 Create a service name and choose a region, organization, and space to provision the service in.
 You can use the _Select a database version_ field to choose from the available database versions and the _Select an initial memory allocation_ field to set the initial amount of RAM for your service.
 Click **Create** to start provisioning the service.
+You are taken back to your {{site.data.keyword.cloud_notm}} dashboard to monitor its progress.

 ### Creating a service via the {{site.data.keyword.cloud_notm}} CLI